 Moreover, our results go beyond identifying key determinants of local community activities in Indonesia.
 They also elicit general insights into how to think about community participation, in particular in the context of violent conflict.
 Notably, they show the danger of generalization when dealing with local activities.
 We find a wide variety of responses depending on the type of activity considered and its expected economic or social function.
 This also raises the need for better and more accurate definitions of 'violence effects' in the literature, starting with the type of violence and the type of the local initiative.
-Moreover, we find evidence for interrelations between never observe more than five fatalities, which suggests that the PODES conflict data is somewhat inferior to the one we use.
-However, we ran RE Logit regressions for the three-wave sample.
-Overall, results (not shown to save space) are similar to the previous results using only IFLS2 and ISFL3.
-This notably applies to the estimates of the conflict coefficients.
-Some effects vanish, while the results turn out to be stronger for governance and social services.

-the social structure of society and violence, in particular in dimensions of ethnicity, education and wealth.
-Therefore, beyond studying general 'violence effects,' the social mechanisms through which violence operates and through which people respond to violence should be investigated more closely.
+Moreover, we find evidence for interrelations between the ethnic structure of society and violence.
+Therefore, beyond studying general 'violence effects,' one should investigate more closely how the relationships between ethnic groups affect the social mechanisms through which violence operates and through which people respond to violence.

 Finally, we find large individual heterogeneity in the effect of violent conflict on activity participation, with both observed and unobserved components of this heterogeneity being substantial in our estimates.
 This suggests paying greater attention to the distribution of conflict impacts as to account for heterogeneity, which is often neglected in the analysis of global effects.

-In particular, in our data, different ethnic groups and different social classes are found to suffer and to respond differently to conflict situations.
-This occurrence of ethnic influences raises additional questions, as in Kanbur et al. (2011).
+In particular, in our data, different ethnic contexts are found to respond differently to conflict situations.
+The influence of the ethnic context raises questions, as in Kanbur et al. (2011).
 In the long term, ethnicity is the product of a certain kind of group dynamics.
-If violence strengthens group divisions, it may instigate the tightening of social groups.
+If violence strengthens group divisions, it may also instigate the tightening of social groups.
 In this view, participation in community activities may be a preliminary stage in the emergence of future groups, illustrating the complex interactions of economic and ethnic solidarities in society.
-An extreme, while plausible, interaction case is the capture of an activity by one ethnic group, or by a minority of community members.

 What has been learned about the functioning of community activities by looking at how violent conflict affects them?
 First and foremost, we found that local community activities are not immune to violence and cannot constitute, by themselves, a sufficient safety net when market and state institutions are disrupted by conflict.
-We have also learned that there are broad classes of activities that seem to differ in their social and economic responses to a given type of risk, and perhaps to all risks.
-Establishing a reasoned nomenclature of these activities is clearly a task necessary for avoiding confusing generalizations, and we made a step in this direction.

-Another valuable finding is that observed and unobserved heterogeneities are crucial in understanding citizen participation in community activities, and that controlling for heterogeneity reveals diverse and original effects, dependent also on the type of activities.
-Thus, once these analytical tasks are performed, it can be revealed, as we do for Indonesia, that participation in some activities is stimulated by conflict situations, perhaps because they are part of the response mechanisms of various ethnic and social groups to these shocks.
+We have also learned that there are broad classes of activities that differ in their social and economic responses to the risk of violence.
+Another valuable finding is that observed and unobserved heterogeneities are crucial in understanding citizen participation in community activities, and that controlling for heterogeneity reveals diverse and original effects, still dependent on the activity types.
+Thus, once heterogeneity in individual and in activities is accounted for, it may appear, as for Indonesia, that participation in some activities is stimulated by conflict situations, perhaps because they are part of the response mechanisms of ethnic and social groups to these shocks, within an interactive system involving relative group positions.